To get started – let’s warm up with Philosopher’s Soccer by Monty Python!

 “I knew that I had a facility with words and a power of facing unpleasant facts, and I felt that this created a sort of private world in which I could get my own back for my failure in everyday life.”

 I’ve been blogging about education without much of a break since 2005, going on a decade.
 Before that, for years I was in many forums, list servers and groups talking about education and writing replies that were much like blog posts.
 I’ve seen and experienced a lot in the realm of blogging.

-Since I’ll have the honor to be a Spring Blog Festival panelist later this month (please join the course, it’s free), I thought I’d detail a little about why I blog.
+Since I’m right now self-reflecting on my own future as a blogger, stepping back to jump farther forward, I thought I’d detail a little about why I blog.
 Find at the end, some of the other posts where I’ve already touched on this subject.

 Note: all of us “bloggers” have a little of all these orientations within us.
 Some stronger, some weaker.
 All of these mix and mingle with each other.
 My divisions are just that, “convenient” and one way to draw a circle around reality (however failing).
 None of these orientations are more important than the others, we all have our own reasons for the ratatattat of our fingers and brains that becomes text, video, sound – a blog.

 Why do I (and we) blog …….?

 A formative goal of all educators is to become and improve as a reflective practitioner.
 That’s one of the ways we improve, develop, grow as a professional.
 We review, we think, we assess, we make changes, we test, we improve.
 And so the circle continues.
 One way to do so is through blogging.